Gero von Schulze-Gaevernitz

 Gero von Schulze-Gaevernitz (27 September 1901 in Freiburg, Germany – 6 April 1970 in Canary Islands) was a German economist.
-He became a crucial assistant of Allen Dulles in Europe and was awarded the U.S. Medal of Freedom in 1945 for his skillful negotiations in Ascona, Switzerland, for the surrender of a million Nazi forces in World War II, with specific reference to Italy (Operation Sunrise).
-He was the son of Gerhart von Schulze-Gävernitz, professor of Political Science at Freiburg University and a member of the Weimar parliament (b.
-Breslau, Silesia, 25 July 1865 - d.
-Krainsdorf, Silesia, 10 July 1943).
-His mother was Johanna Hirsch, (b.
-Mannheim, Germany, 23 May 1876 - d.
-Ascona, Switzerland, 1938).
+He became a crucial assistant of Allen Dulles in Europe and was awarded the US Medal of Freedom in 1945 for his skillful negotiations in Ascona, Switzerland, for the surrender of a million Nazi forces in World War II, with specific reference to Italy (Operation Sunrise).

+Family

-Von Schulze-Gaevernitz had two sisters: Ruth Gaevernitz, a historian; and Margiana von Schulze-Gävernitz, who married entrepreneur and philanthropist Edmund Stinnes.
+Schulze-Gaevernitz was the son of Gerhart von Schulze-Gävernitz, professor of political science at Freiburg University and a member of the Weimar parliament (25 July 1865 in Breslau, Silesia – 10 July 1943 in Krainsdorf, Silesia).
+His mother was Johanna Hirsch, (23 May 1876 in Mannheim, Germany – 1938 in Ascona, Switzerland).
+He had two sisters: Ruth Gaevernitz, a historian; and Margiana von Schulze-Gävernitz, who married entrepreneur and philanthropist Edmund Stinnes.